I am more of a visual person than a verbal person.

 complained "you can type this shit, George, but you sure can't say it" and Empire

-co-writer Lawrence Kasdan recalled frequently saying "This is a terrible scene, I can't believe George wrote this" while reading Lucas' draft before reworking it.
+co-writer Lawrence Kasdan recalled frequently saying "This is a terrible scene, I can't believe George wrote this" while reading Lucas' earlier draft.
 Even Lucas called himself

 "the King of Wooden Dialogue".